bitmakerla/estela/docs/estela-cli/quickstart.md

 ```

 ## Basic Usage
-To start using the Estela CLI with Estela, first, you need to log in:
+To start using the estela CLI with estela, first, you need to log in:

 ```bash
 $ estela login
 ```

-Estela CLI will prompt for your credentials.
+estela CLI will prompt for your credentials.
 You should see the following output:

 ```bash
 $ estela login